Professional affiliates

 Danielle Lee Tomson

-Danielle Lee Tomson is a writer, researcher, and strategist focused on political social media influencers, populism, online political subcultures, and performative politics.
+Danielle Lee Tomson is the Research Manager at the Center for an Informed Public at the University of Washington, where she oversees "rapid research" related to rumors pertaining to 2024 election administration.
 She is a recent doctoral graduate in Communications at the Columbia University Graduate School of Journalism.
 Her dissertation is a deep ethnographic study of networks of conservative social media influencers, analyzing their practices, relationships and values not only as political agents, but as internet performers.
 In another life in civic technology, she was Director of Forums at Civic Hall, and the Director and Curator of Personal Democracy Forum.

 Anabelle (Belle) Torek